Hourly Carer Jobs at Helping Hands

 Helping Hands is a national organisation, which provides personal care and home support to customers in their own homes.
 Applicants will need to hold a full driving licence, have their own transport and have the right to work in the UK.
-In return you’ll enjoy competitive rates of pay, free uniforms, DBS checks and a free mobile, award winning paid training and shadowing with an experienced carer and a commitment to professional qualifications.
+In return you’ll enjoy competitive rates of pay, free uniforms, DBS checks, award winning paid training and shadowing with an experienced carer, and a commitment to professional qualifications.

 All successful candidates, irrespective of their previous experience, will complete our comprehensive induction training course at our head office in Warwickshire or in one of our many branches across the country.
 Said by all to be “the best training we have ever had”, the training alone is just the start of your journey with Helping Hands – when you get out and about into your communities helping people live independently is when our carers tell us they get the most job satisfaction.

 A Helping Hands’ hourly carer plays a vital role in the lives of their customers.
 Key responsibilities include:

 - Supporting individuals in their own homes, with their care requirements, while promoting independence.
 Each visit typically lasts from 30 minutes to a few hours – we do NOT do 15 minute calls.
 You’ll be expected to travel to customers based across the region, so a full valid UK driving license and access to a car is essential.